KennyHT/learn-kubernetes/labs/kubectl.md

 This gives you an overview of the various commands.The grouping by purpose is very useful for knowing if a particular command would be useful for what you need to accomplish.

+## kubectl global options

+kubectl has a list of options that can be passed to any command (e.g. `--namespace`)

+    kubectl options

 ## kubectl bash completion

 This is essential.
 Not as easy as using the `bash-completion` system for homebrew but still easy.